eliark/ez-install-script/README.md

 # Created by ELIAS WALKER
 #
-# These programs iare free software; you can redistribute them and/or modify
+# These programs are free software; you can redistribute them and/or modify
 # them under the terms of the GNU General Public License as published by
 # the Free Software Foundation; either version 2 of the License, or
 # (at your option) any later version.